serkansahin55/ruby-oo-complex-objects-putting-the-pieces-together/README.md

 ## Description

 This lab will walk you, step by step, through the basics of programming a simple `Book` class.
 We've covered many of the concepts in this lab over a series of lessons.
-Now it is time to put everything togetheer.
+Now it is time to put everything together.
 Once you've completed the tutorial, you should know enough to complete a similar object oriented problem on your own.

 ## Instructions